 Historically, venipuncture was regularly used to implement a treatment known as bloodletting (removing blood to prevent or cure an illness).
 The intention of bloodletting was much different from that of modern Phlebotomy.
 Bloodletting employed venipuncture as a therapy for illness, not as a diagnostic tool to determine the cause of illness.

-Have you ever thought about history of Phlebotomy?
+Have you ever thought about the history of Phlebotomy?

 The art of bloodletting can be traced back to the human history at least 2,500 years and was not limited to any one particular culture or geographical location.
 Various tools have been used for bloodletting, including shark’s teeth, stingray spines, ropes made with thorns, sharpened bones, and obsidian blades were used to pierce a person’s flesh.
 Many cultures have also used fire cupping to pull blood from the body by creating a vacuum seal between the skin and the lip of a heated wooden or glass cup.